HSR Next

 HSR Next is a plan for a frequent rapid transit system operated by the Hamilton Street Railway in the city of Hamilton, Ontario, Canada.
 The plans include an overhaul of the existing bus network, converting it from a hub-and-spoke network to a point-to-point network.
 Also included are six rapid routes, with one light rail transit (LRT) line, and five bus rapid transit (BRT) lines, alongside changes to local routes and additional on-demand transit zones.
-The system was approved by Hamilton City Council on September 15, 2025, and is planned for implementation beginning in 2026.
+The system was approved by Hamilton City Council on September 15, 2025, and is planned for implementation beginning in 2027, with some changes such as transit hub construction planned through 2026.

 History

 ICTS proposal (1981)

 In 1981, during Bill Davis's Progressive Conservative administration, the Province of Ontario offered to finance the construction of a light metro in Hamilton from Lloyd D. Jackson Square to the Lime Ridge Mall.
 The line would have employed the ICTS platform used in the Scarborough RT in Toronto and the Expo Line in Vancouver.
 The plan, however, faced significant local opposition, and Hamilton-Wentworth Council rejected the proposal.
 The plan called for an elevated track – one of the elements that triggered opposition, with residents suggesting commuters would be invading their privacy by looking down on their backyards and in their second-floor windows.